kinhikarrishabh/Steganography/README.md

 # Steganography
-This project cointains a simple implementation of Steganography, i.e. hiding and image withing an image, using the bits of the image.
+This project cointains a simple implementation of Steganography, i.e. hiding an image withing an image, using the bits of the image.